refuel-ai/autolabel/docs/guide/overview/tutorial-classification.md

 └─────────┴───────────┴──────────┴─────────────────┘
 ```

-The rows in this table show labeling performance at different confidence thresholds.

-If we were to label the entire dataset (and get a competion rate of `1.0`), we would have an accuracy of `78%`.
-However, we can set the confidence threshold at 0.6682 which allows us to label at 96% accuracy with a completion rate of 63%.
-This means, we would ignore all the data points where confidence score is less than 0.6682 (around 37% of all samples).
-This guarantees a very high quality labeled dataset for us!
+The rows in this table show labeling performance at different confidence thresholds, and set an autolabeling confidence threshold at the desired accuracy.
+For instance, from the table above we can set the confidence threshold at 0.6682 which allows us to label at 96% accuracy with a completion rate of 63%.

 ## Final thoughts